cpu/acmeshell/README.md

 * if enough arguments are provided to unambiguously perform the operation it will be done non-interactively

+While these commands are "high level" they are still lower level than what most existing ACME clients expose and allow a great deal of control over the issuance process.

 #### Order indexes

 Each order created with the `newOrder` command is assigned an order index to